lgarrison/AbacusCosmos/index.md

 <div class="column" markdown="1">
 # Overview
-This website contains a number of N-body simulation data products from the Abacus project, including halos catalogs, particle subsamples, power spectra, and initial conditions.
+This website contains a number of N-body simulation data products from the 2017 Abacus Cosmos project, including halos catalogs, particle subsamples, power spectra, and initial conditions.
 Each of these data products is described in [Data Specifications]({{ site.baseurl }}{% link data_specifications.md %});
 the simulations are described in [Simulations]({{ site.baseurl }}{% link simulations.md %}).

+## AbacusSummit
+In 2020, Abacus was used to produce a new, larger set of simulations called [AbacusSummit](abacussummit.readthedocs.io/).

 # Problems?
 If you encounter any problems with the catalogs, please